BM 700x180x75 [8xM10]

 - They are exceptionally resistant to demagnetization caused by an external magnetic field,

-- Wide application in modern technologies – are used in HDD drives, electric drive mechanisms, medical apparatus or other modern machines.
+- Wide application in the industry of new technologies – are used in computer drives, electric motors, medical devices or other highly developed apparatuses.

 Disadvantages of neodymium magnets: